INATECH-CIG/open-energy-data-server/README.md

 You can cite the `open-energy-data-server` through the Conference proceedings:

 > Maurer, F., Sejdija, J., & Sander, V. (2024, February 2).
 Decentralized energy data storages through an Open Energy Database Server.
 1st NFDI4Energy Conference (NFDI4Energy), Hanover, Germany. https://doi.org/10.5281/zenodo.10607895

-## Using the ECMWF crawler

-If you want to use the ECMWF crawler you need to create an account at [copernicus](https://cds.climate.copernicus.eu) to get an API key which allows you to query the API of copernicus.
-Follow the [instructions](https://cds.climate.copernicus.eu/api-how-to) of copernicus for that.